davidjb/jcu.me-user-doc/source/introduction.rst

 TODO:  Screenshot and images

-The JCU Research Portfolio is the flagship web application which promotes and facilitates research activities within James Cook University.
+**The Research Portfolio is the flagship web application which promotes and facilitates research activities within James Cook University.**

 Each :ref:`active researcher <active-researcher>` in the University has a profile within the Research Portfolio, displayed alongside tools for exploring the University's research efforts.

 Each researcher profile contains information taken from many different existing sources, along with additional information provided by each